Tour: Cologne & Bremen

 Petrushka, ballet burlesque in four scenes (original 1911 version)

-The Orchestre de la Suisse Romande is looking forward to the German leg of it's Northern European tour which will take it to the Cologne Philharmonic (for the first time since 2014), to the elegant art deco "Die Glocke" hall in Bremen for the first time, to the brand new Isar Philharmonie (completed in 2012) in Munich, and to the Berliner Philharmonie.
+The first leg of the Orchestre de la Suisse Romande's Northern European tour will take it to the Cologne Philharmonic (for the first time since 2014) and for another "first", to the elegant art deco "Die Glocke" hall in Bremen.

 Arthur Honegger was a man of his era; he loved speed, beautiful cars and sports.
 Last season the OSR gave a glorious performance of his first symphonic poem, the famous locomotive Pacific 231.
 For this season, we give homage to Rugby (Symphonic Movement No. 2), premiered by Ernest Ansermet in Paris in 1928.
 This detailed rhythmic study – true to the precision of the Swiss composer - illustrates the vivacity and improvised nature of a rugby match.